Choose a Wine for Christmas?

 A Côtes du Rhône Villages or a red Burgundy are natural choices.

-These structured wines stand up to the intensity of these mature cheeses.
+These structured wines stand up to the intensity of these aged cheeses.

 Your bloomy rind cheeses deserve more delicacy.

-A Camembert or a Brie go perfectly with a Champagne .
+A Camembert or a Brie pair perfectly with a brut Champagne.

 The bubbles cleanse the palate and reveal the milky flavors.